Mr-President/WobbleBLE/README.md

 As for accuracy in the future I would like to look at an averaging system to take several readings quickly average them and then use that for the angle value.

-At this time information from the device can only be read using either an iBeacon scanner or already existing applications and raspberry pi builds for a similar commercialized product.
-I intend to start work on a raspberry pi application that will serve a similar purpose and integrate with brewfather software but there is a lot of learning I need to do first.
+At this time information from the device can only be read using either an iBeacon scanner or anything that reads ibeacon information.
+I am hoping to create a stand alone applciation to monitor the beacon.